Pramoedya Ananta Toer: Post-Independence prominence

 In the first years after the struggle for independence, Pramoedya wrote several works of fiction dealing with the problems of the newly founded nation, as well as semi-autobiographical works based on his wartime memoirs.
 He was soon able to live in the Netherlands as part of a cultural exchange program.
 In the years that followed, he took an interest in several other cultural exchanges, including trips to the Soviet Union and the People's Republic of China, as well as translations of Russian writers Maxim Gorky and Leo Tolstoy.

 In Indonesia, Pramoedya built up a reputation as a literary and social critic, joining the left-wing writers' group Lekra and writing in various newspapers and literary journals.
 His writing style became more politically charged, as evidenced in his story Korupsi (Corruption), a critical fiction of a civil servant who falls into the trap of corruption.
 This created friction between him and the government of Sukarno.

 From the late 1950s, Pramoedya began teaching literary history at the left-wing Universitas Res Publica.
-As he prepared material, he began to realise that the study of Indonesian language and literature had been distorted by the Dutch colonial authorities.
+As he prepared the material, he began to realise that the study of the Indonesian language and literature had been distorted by the Dutch colonial authorities.
 He sought out materials that had been ignored by colonial educational institutions, and which had continued to be ignored after independence.

-Having spent time in China, he became greatly sympathetic to the Indonesian Chinese over the persecutions they faced in post-colonial Indonesia.
+Having spent time in China, he became greatly sympathetic to the Indonesian Chinese over the persecution they faced in post-colonial Indonesia.
 Most notably, he published a series of letters addressed to an imaginary Chinese correspondent discussing the history of the Indonesian Chinese, called Hoakiau di Indonesia (History of the Overseas Chinese in Indonesia).
 He criticised the government for being too centred on Java and insensitive to the needs and desires of the other regions and peoples of Indonesia.
 As a result, he was arrested by the Indonesian military and jailed at Cipinang prison for nine months.